The spooky season is upon us. That means you're busy setting up your house for Halloween parties and trick-or-treaters.

 Once the Jello is ready, whip out the syringes during your party and it'll be a hit.
 Your friends can use these syringes to "administer" a delicious drink.
 It's a unique and devious way to have some fun!

-Nighttime guests and trick-or-treaters will still enjoy the sight of Oogie Boogie—this inflatable lights up for an awesome viewing experience at any time of day.
+Nighttime guests and trick-or-treaters will enjoy the sight of Baby Yoda, and even drivers-by will love the cute sight even if they've never seen the series.
+This inflatable lights up for an awesome viewing experience at any time of day, and self-inflates for maximum convenience.

 Now that IT: Chapter 2 has come out, Pennywise the Clown is back in the spotlight.
 If you really want to freak out your friends, place this life-sized cutout of Pennywise in the window of your home, or get even more sneaky by putting him in a discreet and dark location.